Austria's culinary specialities from A to Z

 Cream.
 A “Sacher mit Schlag” is a piece of Sacher cake with a portion of whipped cream.

 Top quality beef cooked in soup and traditionally served with potatoes, chive sauce and apple horseradish.
+Go to the recipe!

 A well-known leftover dish in which diced leftover roast, onions, potatoes and marjoram are fried up together.

 Puff pastry or flaky pastry pockets are filled with curd cheese and are an essential component of the sweet side of alpine cuisine (curd cheese strudel, curd cheese dumplings, curd cheese cream).